Terry and the Pirates: Reprints

 NBM, under its Flying Buttress Comics Library line, reprinted all of the Caniff Terry strips (10/22/34 to 12/29/46) in two hardcover series as well as in a series of trade paperbacks.
 The first 12-volume series contained all of the dailies and the Sundays in black and white.
 The second 12-volume series contained all of the Sundays in color with each page split between two pages.
 The daily strips were also printed by NBM in a 25-volume softcover edition (reprinting all of the dailies and the Sundays that ran concurrent storylines) with the strips in a smaller size and a lower quality than the hardcover volumes.

 Kitchen Sink Press began a new hardcover reprint series with dailies and Sundays (in color and presented complete on one page, including title bars in the strips from the first year that were omitted from the NBM series), but discontinued it after only two volumes.
 These out-of-print series can be hard to find.

 In March 2007, IDW Publishing announced a new imprint, The Library of American Comics.
 It published The Complete Terry and the Pirates a collection of six hardcover editions reprinting the Sunday strips with their original color alongside the daily strips.

-As of 2015 Hermes Press has reprinted two volumes of the George Wunder comic strip (1946–1949) as 9" x 12" hardcovers with supplementary material and historic essays.
+As of 2015 Hermes Press has reprinted two volumes of the George Wunder comic strip (1946–1949) as 12" x 9" hardcovers with supplementary material and historic essays.

 In popular culture

-In 1953, Canada Dry offered a "premium giveaway" with a case of its ginger ale— one mini-book in a trilogy series of Terry and the Pirates strips by Wunder printed by Harvey Comics.
+In 1953, Canada Dry offered a "premium giveaway" with a case of its ginger ale — one mini-book in a trilogy series of Terry and the Pirates strips by Wunder printed by Harvey Comics.

 Other incarnations of Caniff's work included a 1940 movie adventure-serial by Columbia, a television series, and radio show.
-The August–September 1953 issue (#6) of Mad featured a satire by Wally Wood titled "Teddy and the Pirates" where Teddy and Half-Shot Charlie encounter the Dragging Lady, resulting in Half-Shot being thrown to the sharks while Teddy reveals the reason for the strip's name: the pirates work for Teddy.
+The August–September 1953 issue (#6) of Mad featured a satire by Wally Wood titled "Teddy and the Pirates" where Teddy and Half-Shot Charlie encounter the Dragging Lady, resulting in Half-Shot being thrown to the sharks while Teddy reveals the reason for the strip's name — the pirates work for Teddy.

-In the Warner Bros. cartoon China Jones, Daffy Duck plays a private detective, and goes to a Chinese bakery to receive a "hot tip."
-The informant sends him to visit the "Dragon Lady", who, upon meeting Daffy, actually breathes fire on him.
-Later the informant asks him: "How was that tip?", and Daffy answers: "A little too hot for my taste."
+In the Warner Bros. cartoon China Jones, Daffy Duck plays a private detective, and goes to a Chinese bakery to receive a "hot tip".
+The informant sends him to visit the "Dragon Lady", who, upon meeting Daffy, breathes fire on him.
+Later, the informant asks him, "How was that tip?", and Daffy answers, "A little too hot for my taste."